$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Normal forms of singularities of integrable systems

 for $\lambda\in\Cp$.
 This implies that $A_2u$ is also an eigenvector of $A_1$ with value $\lambda$.
 But the critical point is non-degenerate, which means that the only eigenvector with value $\lambda$ is $u$.
 Hence, $A_2u=\mu u$ for some $\mu\in\Cp$, and $u$ is also eigenvector of $A_2$.
 So $A_1$ and $A_2$ have the same eigenvectors.

-In the proof of Theorem \ref{thm:williamson4} (Section \ref{sec:proof}), the case in which the Hessian of $f$ falls and the values of the parameters ($c_1$, $c_2$, $c$, $a$, etc.) in the normal form are determined by the eigenvectors.
-This means that $S$ is the same matrix for $f_1$ than for $f_2$, and the resulting normal forms are $r_1g_1+s_1g_2$ and $r_2g_1+s_2g_2$, for some $r_1,r_2,s_1,s_2\in\Qp$ and $g_1$ and $g_2$ are among the possibilities of Corollary \ref{cor:williamson4}.
-As the Hessians are linearly independent, the matrix
+We apply Corollary \ref{cor:williamson4} to $f_1$ and $f_2$ in order to find local symplectic coordinates which reduce them to a normal form.
+By Theorem \ref{thm:williamson4}, the matrix $S$ and the family of normal forms of each Hessian, hence the normal forms of $f_1$ and $f_2$, are determined by the eigenvectors of $A_1$ and $A_2$, which coincide.
+This means that the local symplectic coordinates and the normal forms are the same for $f_1$ than for $f_2$.
+Let these forms be $r_1g_1+s_1g_2$ and $r_2g_1+s_2g_2$, for some $r_1,r_2,s_1,s_2\in\Qp$ and $g_1$ and $g_2$ are among the possibilities of Corollary \ref{cor:williamson4}.
+Since the Hessians are linearly independent, the matrix

 changing $(g_1,g_2)$ to $(f_1,f_2)$ can be inverted, giving the matrix $B$ that we need, and the proof of existence of Theorem \ref{thm:integrable} is complete.
 Uniqueness follows directly from Corollary \ref{cor:williamson4}.